 While post-release supervision under split sentencing may seem no different than the already existing probation, it differs in terms of the consequences for a violation of the terms of release.
 If one violates probation, even on the last day of probation, the probationer can face the entire jail term as punishment.
 With post-release supervision, if one violates the terms of release, the individual faces jail for the remainder of the total sentence.

 It is understandable that many see split sentencing, also known as blended sentences, as yet another example of society becoming more lax in how it punishes criminals.
-Indeed, it is not an option in the more serious felonies still punishable by county jail.
+Indeed, it is not an option in the more serious felonies still punishable only by state prison.
 It is, however, a viable option for those felonies where the prosecution is adamant about jail time exceeding one year, but with AB109, the individual is likely to commit more offenses unless he is afforded supervised release and assisted in his or efforts to reintegrate into society.
 In such cases, for example when mental health or drug addiction issues are present, both the prosecutorial interest in punishment is mixed with the defense interest in rehabilitation.

 Statewide, since October 1, 2011 when AB109 went into effect and excluding Los Angeles County, forty percent of the felonies punishable under Penal Code § 1170(h) were negotiated with split sentences.
 In Los Angeles County for the same period, the rate was five percent.

 It is unclear why Los Angeles County has been reluctant to embrace split sentencing.
 Split sentencing certainly seems to offer an option for dealing with people that probation did not work for in the past.
 At the same time, a long sentence in county jail usually helps no one much unless treatment is combined to help the individual re-enter society as a law-abiding citizen.